 There’s a range of technologies available to assist with this process, including:

-The convenience, flexibility, and cost savings of curbside pick-up have been eagerly embraced by consumers and retailers alike.
-But to turn it into a lasting value proposition, you need to begin streamlining your fulfillment process to ensure that the entire end-to-end experience is as satisfying as possible.
-By following the advice above, you can create an effective curbside pick-up offering that attracts and retains customers, both now and long after the pandemic.
+The convenience, speed, and cost savings of curbside pickup have been eagerly embraced by consumers and retailers alike.
+But retailers need to focus on continually streamlining the curbside fulfillment process to ensure that the end-to-end customer experience is as satisfying as possible.
+By following the advice above, you can create an effective curbside pickup offering that attracts and retains customers over the long term.